Shikha4554/CodSoft/README.md

 # CodSoft
-This repo is for project provided by Codsoft
+This repo is for the project provided by Codsoft